 The College of Arts and Sciences Curriculum Committee reviews proposals for amending the curriculum and recommends action to the Dean.
 The committee also advises the Dean about the quality and effectiveness of the curriculum and instruction.

 The committee has ten members.
-The Dean appoints five members and the USFFA appoints five members, with one member from each group appointed as co-chair.
-The co-chair appointed by the Dean is an Associate Dean.
-The USFFA shall elect two representatives from the sciences, three representatives from the Arts, Humanities and Social Sciences, with at least one representative from the Arts and Humanities and one representative from the Social Sciences; the third representative can come from either area.
+The Dean appoints five members, at least one of whom is a faculty member, and the USFFA appoints five members, with one member from each group appointed as co-chair.
+The co-chair appointed by the Dean is an Assistant or Associate Dean.
+The USFFA shall elect two representatives from the sciences, three representatives from the Arts, Humanities and Social Sciences, with at least one representative from the Arts and Humanities and one representative from the Social Sciences; the third representative can come from either area, with a preference for one representative each from Arts, Humanities, and Social Sciences.
 The committee reports to the Dean.
 Three non-voting members also attend Committee meetings – a representative from CASA, a representative from the Registrar’s Office, and a Program Assistant from the Dean’s Office.

-Co-chairs determine the time and place of meetings.
-Decisions are reached by consensus, or by majority vote of members present.
-The Associate Dean records minutes of the meetings for distribution to committee members the following week.
+Co-chairs determine the time and place of meetings, and develop and make available meeting agendas and materials at least one week before each meeting.
+Decisions are reached by consensus or by majority vote of members present.
+The Dean’s Office program assistant records minutes of the meetings for distribution by the co-chairs to committee members the week before the next meeting.

-- In the event that a new/change program or a new/change course proposal is rejected by the Department/Program, the faculty proposer may submit an appeal to the office of the Associate Dean for Academic Effectiveness; this appeal will be reviewed by the Dean and, when appropriate, by the College Curriculum Committee.
+- In the event that a program or course proposal is rejected by the department/program, the faculty proposer may submit an appeal to the Academic Assistant Dean or Associate Dean; this appeal will be reviewed by the Dean and, when appropriate, by the College Curriculum Committee.

-- The Office of the Associate Dean for Academic Effectiveness (ADAE) distributes an agenda and posts submitted proposal materials to the CCC Canvas page, accessible to all voting and nonvoting members, prior to each meeting.
+- The Academic Assistant Dean or Associate Dean distributes an agenda with links to the relevant proposals in Curriculog, accessible to all voting and nonvoting members, prior to each meeting.

 - Co-Chairs may invite faculty members who are proposing changes to attend the meeting.

-- When the Committee receives NCPPs or NCCPs with SL and/or CD designation, it may appoint a subcommittee of members to review the proposal.
-The subcommittee may be called at any point during the approval process The subcommittee shall review the proposal and make a recommendation to the full committee.
+- When the Committee receives proposals with CD designation, it may appoint a subcommittee of members to review the proposal.
+The subcommittee may be called at any point during the approval process.
+The subcommittee shall review the proposal and make a recommendation to the full committee.
 If the subcommittee feels that a consultant may help it arrive at a decision, the subcommittee may hire a consultant from within the University or external to the university to assist.
 The subcommittee may be called by the Co-Chairs of the Committee.
 The Co-Chairs shall notify the full Curriculum Committee of its establishment.